perdy/health-check/README.rst

 Health check settings can be added directly to Django settings module or create an specific module for them.
 If a custom module (or class) is used, you must specify it through **DJANGO_STATUS_SETTINGS** environment variable.

+To use a custom module for settings is necessary to specify the full path: *project.package.settings*.
+The same applies to objects: *project.package.settings:SettingsObject*.

 health_check_providers
 ----------------------
 List of additional check providers.
 Each provider consists in a tuple of name, function complete path, args and kwargs.